 The much awaited chapter is here.
 The World Meeting!

 I am going to put up the warning once more, just for those who might have not seen it.
 Warning, there will be boyxboy (or yaoi) love.
 So if you don't like that kind of stuff, please avoid this story, even if it isn't going to be the main role or plot of the story.
 I just want t make sure you know what you're getting in to and what to expect.

 Warning: This has not been beta-read, so if you see any mistakes that I might have missed please let me know so I can fix them.

-Other pairings: Sweden x Finland and France x Scotland.
+Other pairings: Sweden x Finland and France x Scotland (Sorry FRUK fans!)

-DISCLAIMER: I do not own Hetalia, it belongs to the brilliant person who thought it up.
+DISCLAIMER: I do not own or have any rights to Hetalia, all ownership belongs to the brilliant person who thought it up.
 Please do not sue me for I have no money for you to take!

 . . . . .

 . . .

 . . . .